arunfloyd/learn-Data_Structure/README.txt

 >>>>> Consequences:

- >>> The program may terminate with an error message indicating a stack overflow.
+ >>> The program may terminate wtith an error message indicating a stack overflow.

  >>> In some cases, the program might continue to run but with unexpected behavior,
      as it tries to access memory that it shouldn't.